Idhant-6/Fantastic-Face-Detector/README.md

 * Try Speaking Something in camera started by the Program!
 * Try Blinking your eyes One by one In the Camera!
 * Try Turning Your Face to any Degree!
-* You Can Try anything You want with The Detector!
+* You Can Try anything You want with The Detector...

 ### And If you Enjoyed All That, Then Star This Repository! 🌟